KhronosGroup/3DC-Asset-Creation/asset-creation-guidelines/RealtimeAssetCreationGuidelines.md

 <strong>Channel Packing in Textures</strong> - Some PBR textures use channel-packing to store multiple textures into one bitmap file.
 This helps reduce file sizes, and allows multiple textures to reuse the same space in memory during rendering.

 <strong>Emissive or Unlit</strong> - glTF offers an extension which increases the emissive strength beyond 100%, which renderers can then use to enable a glow effect.
-Unlit disables all lighting calculations for a surface, and uses the color values from the Base Color.
-Unlit can be useful for user interface graphics or for special effects animations.
+The Unlit extension disables all lighting calculations for a surface, and uses the color values from the Base Color, which can be useful for user interface graphics or for special effects animations.

 <strong>Alpha Transparency</strong> - Alpha can be used to control the visibility of a surface.
 Two modes are available in glTF: alphaMode:Mask and alphaMode:Blend.
 Mask creates on/off coverage and is commonly used to simulate geometry such as tree leaves or wire fencing, while Blend offers soft gradations of visibility such as fur or smoke.